Andrea/andrea.github.io/_posts/2014-08-31-fun-and-games-in-NA.markdown

 <img src="http://www.gamecraft.it/static/img/gamecraft-logo-466x479.png" alt="GameCraft Logo" style="width: 200px;"/>

-On the 4th October at GameCenter NYU I'll be at [New York GameCraft](https://www.gamecraft.it/events/new-york-gamecraft-2014/).
-In this event you have 10 hours to start and finish a game with a given theme (the theme is announced on the day).
+On October the 4th at GameCenter NYU  [New York GameCraft](https://www.gamecraft.it/events/new-york-gamecraft-2014/) is happening.
+In this 12 hour event, you have 10 hours to start and finish a game with a given theme (the theme is announced on the day), in case you are wondering the extra 2 hours is to play each other games and get prizes!.
 You can use any technology you want.
-If you never took part on a game jam I would recommend you do.
-The first question I get generally is skills do I need? you need to want to make a game, and quite possibly a laptop.
+If you never took part on a game jam I would recommend you do, the first question I get generally is: What skills do I need? you need to want to make a game, and quite possibly a laptop.
 [Phil Trelford](http://trelford.com/blog/category/GameCraft.aspx) is no stranger to GameCraft and wrote a lot about it in his blog.
 Attendance is free but you need to [register]((https://www.gamecraft.it/events/new-york-gamecraft-2014/)) .
-Thanks to SkillsMatters and Game Center NYU for helping make this event happen.
+Thanks to SkillsMatters and Game Centre NYU for helping make this event happen.

-I will be updating the details of the times here as I learn about it.
-I hope to see you there!

 Thanks to [fsharpWorks](http://fsharpworks.com/) for Sponsoring this trip!

 ![fsharpWorks](http://fsharpworks.com/images/fsharp_works_logo_100.png)

-## Halpz!
+## Hi, Halpz!?

-If you have any tips on how to move around the cities I will be in, or want to meet up, that would be great!!
+If you have any tips, suggestions, ideas on how to move around the cities I will be in, or want to meet up, that would be great!!
 Just leave a comment here or I am on twitter [@silverspoon](http://twitter.com/silverspoon)